 The availability of the small business $20,000 instant asset write-off has been extended for a further 12 months to 30 June 2019.
 This concession was previously due to expire on June 30, 2018.

 Small businesses will be able to immediately deduct purchases of eligible assets costing less than $20,000 first used or installed ready for use by 30 June 2019.
 Further, the small business simplified depreciation pool can also be immediately deducted if the balance is less than $20,000 over this period.
+A business may use all this money to produce their products, but sometimes they may come out with defects costing them even more money, in this situation the business may call for product liability attorney services for legal help.

 Better targeting the R&D tax incentive